aseemTRANS/flight_tracker/README.md

 It fetches live flight data daily using the Amadeus API, updates a local CSV file with price and flight details, and can send you email alerts when prices drop below your desired threshold.

-Additionally, it is automated using Apache Airflow, so it runs daily without manual intervention.
+Additionally, it is automated using Git Hub Action, so it runs daily without manual intervention.

 ## Features